pyodide/micropip/docs/project/usage.md

-Dependency resolution can be further customized with optional `constraints`: these modify both _direct_ and _indirect_ dependency resolutions, while direct URLs in either a requirement or constraint will generally bypass any other specifiers.
+Dependency resolution can be further customized with optional `constraints`: these modify both _direct_ and _indirect_ dependency resolutions, while direct URLs in either a requirement or constraint will bypass any other specifiers.

 As described in the [`pip` documentation][pip-constraints], each constraint: